Faith is a confident, loyal belief in the truth, value, or trustworthiness of a person, an idea, or a thing.

 Holy Spirit gets to work inside of you, the Spirit causes an internal revolution.
 All of your life gets turned in God's direction -- thoughts, aspirations, behavioral standards, priorities, and such.
 It's not just about how you come to Christ, but how you live your life by way of Christ.
 The Spirit works overtime to lead us to be obedient

-2 Corinthians 3:5).
+(Romans 8:4; Philippians 2:13; 2 Corinthians 3:5).
 The Spirit does this through faith. back to top

 Faith is related to promise.
 Think of it this way: it's faith that the One you have faith in will act as promised.

 Faith in Christ does not 'make sense'.
 If it depended on factual knowledge or mental logic, it wouldn't hold.
 Current fact does not define our future.
 If Abraham depended on factual knowledge, like, say, the relative comfort of his homeland in Mesopotamia or his advanced age, he wouldn't have stepped forward in a way that would have affected the generations that followed him.
 The evidence of history is that if you fully trust God, you get executed -- Peter, Paul, Stephen, numerous prophets, numerous martyrs, and most of all Jesus.
 What kind of a worthless God is that?
 The Christian claim, however, is that after being executed, Jesus returned from the dead, and continues to be at work today.
 If that is true, then God really has decided to act, spurred by divine love for us.
 Jesus' followers, who saw Him when He returned from the dead, report that Jesus said the same thing would happen to those who follow Him.
 A Christian is someone who trusts that this is so.
 But since we don't personally know anyone who has returned from the dead, this trust is faith, not knowledge.
-Each morning the Christian steps forward into each new day of the unknown based on this faith, trusting that the day ahead is in the hands of God's love.
+Each morning the Christian steps forward into each new day of the unknown based on this allegiance, trusting that the day ahead is in the hands of God's love.

 Faithful folks with no position or rank give God's love and grace every day in tough circumstances, creating (or better, discovering) sacred space when and where something happens to reveal where real hope is found.
 Yes, it sometimes seems weirdly superstitious and merely coincidental, but real spiritual meaning may lay beneath the superstitious surface, and people of faith don't believe in coincidence.
 At the 9/11 World Trade Center disaster, there was a series of 'coincidences' that sustained the hope of those who worked the rescue and recovery efforts at Ground Zero (and through them, the rest of us).
 The most stunning 'coincidence' was when beams of steel stuck in the ground together in the pattern of a cross.
 Within moments, those at the scene understood what this cross meant : the God who suffered on a cross for us was now suffering with us over this large-scale human cruelty.
 No theologian had to interpret.
 No translators were needed.
 No priest had to come and bless it (they soon came to bless it, but that's after everyone knew what it was).
 It marked not just a burial plot, but sacred ground.
 I was surprised at how many agnostics, atheists, Buddhists, Jews and even hard-edged media types got the point of such a Christian symbol.
 You didn't have to be strongly Catholic, like most of the firemen, to grasp it.
 Today's world levels the playing field, and a flatter field means there are new opportunities for holy space and meaningful symbols, and the loving use of the Spirit's gifts by faithful people.